 Born in Egypt, Moses is beautiful in God’s eyes.
 He experiences the best of worldly knowledge, power and riches as well as spiritual power and riches yet remains most humble in all the earth.

-- To understand God’s preparation ground for Moses:
+We understand God’s preparation ground for Moses:

 - In his family